The Salesman (2016 film): Release

-The film premiered at the 2016 Cannes Film Festival, included in the in Competition section.
+The film premiered at the 2016 Cannes Film Festival, included in the Competition section.
 The film opened in Iran on 31 August, beginning in Tehran at an unconventionally early time of 6:45 am.
 It was also selected to play at the Toronto International Film Festival in September 2016, marking its first screening in North America.
 By 3 December, it grossed $4.2 million in Iran, the highest of any Iranian film to date.

 The film premiered in London on 26 February 2017, with a free screening hosted by Mayor Sadiq Khan at Trafalgar Square.
 A general U.K. release followed on 17 March.
 Abramorama and Seattle's Northwest Film Forum made plans for a film series called The Seventh Art Stand, with screenings across the U.S. for May 2017, featuring The Salesman and other films from countries affected by the White House's second attempted travel ban, Executive Order 13780.